Chartlog Alternative: Rize Trade vs Chartlog (Which Trading Journal Fits You?)

 Free Trial | 7 days | 30-day money-back guarantee |

-Pro — $49/month: Unlimited everything, voice notes, priority support, and advanced features.
+- Pro — $49/month: Unlimited everything, voice notes, priority support, and advanced features.

-Who Should Switch to Rize Trade?
+Should you switch from Chartlog to Rize Trade?

 You're the right fit if:

-You've been trading for months or years and still aren't consistently profitable
+- You've been trading for months or years and still aren't consistently profitable

-You know your rules but keep breaking them under pressure
+- You know your rules but keep breaking them under pressure

-You want to understand why you're losing, not just that you're losing
+- You want to understand why you're losing, not just that you're losing

-You need accountability, not just analytics
+- You need accountability, not just analytics

-You trade prop firm accounts and need risk tracking against firm rules
+- You trade prop firm accounts and need risk tracking against firm rules